Shipping's oil era is coming to an end

 By using the IMO to enforce some unity on the market and punish free riders, the ship owners with the largest fleets stand a good chance of passing those costs on, helping to further entrench their positions.
 AP Møller–Mærsk A/S, the biggest container line, is staying aloof from the shift to LNG-fueled ships, wagering the industry will end up shifting straight to zero-carbon fuels.
 In May, the IMO reached a consensus on including a carbon price in its coming suite of measures to reduce emissions.

-David Fickling is a Bloomberg Opinion columnist covering commodities, as well as industrial and consumer companies.
+David Fickling is a Bloomberg Opinion columnist covering energy and commodities.
+Previously, he worked for Bloomberg News, the Wall Street Journal and the Financial Times. @davidfickling